-How does your diet before and during pregnancy affect your child?
+How diet before and during pregnancy affects your child

 By Rob Clancy, staff writer.
 Reviewed by Dr Emily Camm